 All petitions for writ of mandate and/or prohibition involving a misdemeanor or infraction charge shall be filed with the clerk's office of the Superior Court Appellate Division, to be reviewed and determined by the assigned appellate panel.
 (Pursuant to Cal.
 Const. art.
 VI, section 10; C.C.P.
 1068(b), 1085(b) and 1103(b)).
-All petitions for writ of habeas corpus shall be filed with the Superior Court Criminal Clerk's office, to be received and assigned by the presiding judge of the criminal department or his/her designee to a Superior Court judge for review and determination.
-Any and all other extraordinary writ petitions shall be handled by the presiding judge of the criminal department or his/her department or his/her designee.
-(1/1/08)
+All petitions for writ of habeas corpus shall be filed with the Superior Court Criminal Clerk's office, to be received and assigned by the presiding judge of the criminal department or their designee to a Superior Court judge for review and determination.
+Any and all other extraordinary writ petitions shall be handled by the presiding judge of the criminal department or their department or their designee.
+(1/1/08, 7/1/24)